 Abe Mashni is a criminal defense attorney practicing in Lexington, Kentucky.

 Abe began his legal career as a Staff Attorney for the Fayette Circuit Court Judge Kimberly Bunnell.
 In this capacity, he gained invaluable insight of the inner workings of a complicated court system.
-After a great year working for Judge Bunnell, Abe became the newest attorney of Baldani Law Group in 2014.
+After a great year working for Judge Bunnell, Abe became an associate attorney at Baldani, Rowland & Richardson in 2014.

 In 2018, the firm changed its name to Baldani Law Group and Abe was made partner.
-While in private practice, Abe has successfully represented clients in courts across central Kentucky on a daily basis.
+While in private practice, Abe has successfully represented clients in over 20 counties across central Kentucky.
 His jury trial experience includes: federal criminal defense, state felony criminal defense, state misdemeanor criminal defense, and personal injury.
 He has also handled several family law bench trials including: divorce, custody, child support, and Kentucky Cabinet for Health and Family Services.

-Abe’s memberships include the Kentucky Association of Criminal Defense Lawyers (KACDL) where he also serves on the board of directors, Kentucky Justice Association (KJA), Kentucky Bar Association, and the United States District Court Eastern District of Kentucky.
+Abe’s memberships include the Kentucky Association of Criminal Defense Lawyers (KACDL) where he also serves on the board of directors, Kentucky Bar Association, and the United States District Court Eastern District of Kentucky.
 In 2019, Abe was awarded the Clarence Darrow Prodigy Award by the Kentucky Associate of Criminal Defense Lawyers.

 Abe takes great pride in knowing that his clients put their trust in him to get results.
 He gives every client his cell phone number because emergencies don’t only happen between 8:30am-5:00pm.
 By giving each case individualized attention and focusing on the details, Abe can be proactive and aggressive in fighting for his client’s rights.